chartjs/Chart.js/docs/samples/utils.md

 ## Components

 Some of the samples make reference to a `components` object.
 This is an artifact of using a module bundler to build the samples.
 The creation of that components object is shown below.
-If chart.js is included as a browser script, these items are accessible via the `Chart` object, i.e `Chart.Tooltip`.
+If chart.js is included as a browser script, these items are accessible via the `Chart` object, i.e `Chart.Tooltip`

 <<< @/docs/scripts/components.js